naturalis/naturalis-galaxy-tutorials/README.md

 # Naturalis Galaxy Tutorials
 Naturalis is hosting a galaxy server containing all kinds of tools to perform analysis on biological data.
 This github repo contains tutorials and tool explanations.
+The server is hosted under hte following address: http://galaxy.naturalis.nl

 ## Getting Started
-To make use the galaxy server you first need to create an account.
+To make use of the galaxy server you first need to create an account.

 ## Full tutorials
 **Basic metabarcoding analyses with multiple FASTQ files** <br />